-- Check if you can withdraw stomach or tube feed content from the G-tube with a syringe
+- Check if you can withdraw stomach or tube feed contents from the G-tube with a syringe

 - If you are able to, it's possible that your child's stomach is full for various reasons.
-Please suspend tube feed for the time being and resume the tube feed the next day.
+Please stop the tube feed for the time being and resume the tube feed the next day.

 What should I do when the G-tube falls out completely?

 - If it has been less than 2 weeks since the tube was placed: